puppetlabs/puppetdb/documentation/api/query/v4/nodes.markdown

 The `query` parameter is a similar format to [resource queries][resource].

-Only queries against `"name"`, `"catalog-last-environment"`, `"facts-last-environment"`, `"report-last-environment"` and facts are currently supported.
+Only queries against `"name"`, `"catalog-environment"`, `"facts-environment"`, `"report-environment"` and facts are currently supported.

 Fact terms must be of the form `["fact", <fact name>]`.